rodzewich/grunt-tsc/README.md

 * **type** string
 * **default** null

-Specifies the location where debugger should locate TypeScript files instead of source locations.
+Specifies the location where debugger should locate typescript files instead of source locations.

 ### options.mapRoot